fmpothier/Climate_Impact_Analysis/README.md

 <b>Inverse Distance Weighting (IDW)</b>

 IDW is a deterministic spatial interpolation method that assumes points closer to the location being estimated have more influence on the interpolated value than points farther away (Ibrahim & Nasser, 2017).
 It uses the exact observed values to generate a smooth surface, where gradual changes occur based on the spatial distribution of the data.
 The formula for IDW, shown in the equation below, calculates the interpolated value Z(x) as a weighted average of known values.
-Each observed value Z_i   is assigned a weight based on its distance from the estimation point, with closer points receiving higher weights.
+Each observed value $$Z_i$$ is assigned a weight based on its distance from the estimation point, with closer points receiving higher weights.
 The weights decrease with increasing distance, and the result is normalized by dividing by the sum of all weights.
 Additionally, the power parameter in the IDW formula plays a critical role in controlling the surface smoothness, with higher power values emphasizing the influence of closer points more strongly (Ibrahim & Nasser, 2017).
 Importantly, IDW does not alter the observed data values used in the interpolation.

 $$
 Z_j = k_j \sum_{i=1}^n \left( \frac{1}{d_{ij}^a} \right) z_i